assareh/home-lab/esxi/packer/README.md

 If you are building this for the first time and don't have a Vault server yet, you have at least two options.
 You can either start up a local Vault server ([dev](https://learn.hashicorp.com/tutorials/vault/getting-started-dev-server) or [not](https://learn.hashicorp.com/tutorials/vault/getting-started-deploy)) and store the secrets there until you have a stateful Vault up and running, or you can provide the Packer variables [as environment variables](https://www.packer.io/docs/templates/legacy_json_templates/user-variables#environment-variables).
 As outlined in the [Preparation Steps](../../README.md#preparation-steps) I recommend spinning up a provisional Vault instance, and a sample Vagrantfile is provided [here](../../vagrant/Vagrantfile).

 ### Variables
-Review the template and preseed *carefully*.
+Review the template and user-data *carefully*.
 You will need to change and customize for your environment.

+In the user-data, I disable Ubuntu's default systemd DNS resolver because I find it has sometimes unpredictable behavior.
+Instead I am hard-coding in my local DNS servers, so you will need to either correct the IP addresses to your environment or remove entirely.
+Also you may wish to enter your SSH public key to allow SSH from your machine to the resulting machines.

-For example the `network_name` will need to match the network name configured on your ESXi host.
+In the Packer template variables, the `network_name` will need to match the network name configured on your ESXi host.
 The default is usually "VM Network".
 The `remote_datastore` will need to match the name of the datastore on your ESXi host that you'd like to use.
 You may also wish to configure the CPU, memory, and disk size.
 Some other variables configured in the templates that you will need to specify:
-- `authorized_keys`: These are SSH public keys that you want to allow SSH permission.
 - `esxi_host`: The address of your ESXi host.
 - `esxi_password`: Password for account on your ESXi host that Packer will use to deploy the template.
 - `esxi_username`: Username for account on your ESXi host that Packer will use to deploy the template.